 Pursuant to CEQA, City staff drafted an Addendum to the City's General Plan 2006 Final EIR, 2009 Supplemental EIR, and subsequent addenda.
 An addendum is appropriate pursuant to CEQA Guidelines Section 15164 because only some minor changes and additions to the General Plan EIR are necessary and no circumstances calling for preparation of a subsequent or supplemental EIR have occurred.
 The Addendum is provided as Exhibit 1 to Attachment 1 of this staff report.
 The Addendum did not identify any new impacts not identified in the previous CEQA documents.
-The Planning Commission recommended the City Council approve the CEQA Addendum to the GP/CLUP EIR through Resolution 19-02 on March 11, 2019.
-The first action recommended to the City Council is approval of the Addendum.
+The first action recommended of the Planning Commission is to recommend to City Council approval of the Addendum.